Slovak technocratic government tries to persuade parties to get serious about the budget deficit

 “Today, however, we are in a situation where we have run out of simple solutions,” Horvath told Dennik N in an interview earlier this month.
 “The path to the future has probably never looked so demanding.”

-The longer-term measures the technocratic government are likely to recommend include changing the tax mix so that work is taxed less (apart from the self-employed) and some tax exemptions are removed, while VAT and property taxes are increased and an environmental tax is introduced.
+The longer-term measures the technocratic government are likely to recommend include changing the tax mix so that work is taxed less (apart from for the self-employed) and some tax exemptions are removed, while VAT and property taxes are increased and an environmental tax is introduced.

 If the debt continues to be over the threshold of around 55% of GDP in 2026, the debt brake would force the new government to run a balanced budget, at a time when it faces new spending demands because of arms procurement, population ageing, and the transition to a more environmentally sustainable economic model.